cerbos/cerbos-aws-lambda/README.md

 make image
 ```

-### Publish the docker image
+### Publish the Docker image

-In order to publish the image you will need to have a AWS ECR repository.
+To publish the image, you will need to have an AWS ECR repository.
 You can create one in the AWS console or using AWS CLI with the following command (replace `<repository-name>` with the name of your repository):

 You will see `repositoryUri` in the output of the command.
 Save it for later use.
 ```shell
 aws ecr create-repository --repository-name <repository-name> --image-scanning-configuration scanOnPush=true
 ```

-Then you will need to get authentication token for the repository.
+Then you will need to get an authentication token for the repository.
 You can do it with the following command:

 ```shell
 export ECR_REPOSITORY_URL=<repositoryUri>